Bobrisky replies fans dragging him for not attending Obi Cubana's lavish party

 You don't know how much I am worth

-In a video sighted by Legit.ng on Instagram, the crossdresser showed a pile of money on the floor and through the clip kept adding extra wads of cash to it.
+In a video sighted by Legit.ng on Instagram, he showed a pile of money on the floor and through the clip kept adding extra wads of cash to it.

 Bobrisky who noted that he is not anybody's mate expressed disappointment and pain over the fact that people who have been dragging him do not know how much he is worth.